rockdaboot/wget2/docs/wget2.md

       wget2 -o log -- -x

-  The options that accept comma-separated lists all respect the convention that specifying an empty list clears its value.
+  The options that accept comma-separated lists all respect the convention that prepending `--no-` clears its value.
 This can be useful to clear the `.wgetrc` settings.
-For instance, if your `.wgetrc` sets `exclude-directories` to `/cgi-bin`, the following example will first reset it, and then set it to exclude `/~nobody` and `/~somebody`.
+For instance, if your `.wgetrc` sets `exclude-directories` to `/cgi-bin`, the following example will first reset it, and then set it to exclude `/priv` and `/trash`.
 You can also clear the lists in `.wgetrc`.

-      wget2 -X '' -X /~nobody,/~somebody
+      wget2 --no-exclude-directories -X /priv,/trash

   Most options that do not accept arguments are boolean options, so named because their state can be captured with a yes-or-no ("boolean") variable.
 A boolean option is either affirmative or negative (beginning with `--no-`).